 The Amazin’ Graze Almond, Brazil Nut, and Cashew Nut Butter is also delicious.
 You can really taste the Brazil nuts, which have a bold and earthy flavour.
 The only downside is that this is a smooth butter and it is as runny – and sloppy – as wet chicken soup.
 That is partly to do with the hot Singapore weather.
 So if you don’t like liquid-y butters, keep this one in the fridge.

 Amazin’ Graze does attempt to be creative with their nut butter range, however, it doesn’t pay off.
 The Amazin’ Graze Honestly Chocolate Peanut Butter is awful – and that’s being kind.
 With each slimy glob I can feel the granules of sugar crunching between my molars.
 I’d feel more satisfied splurging on low-sugar chocolate.
 The Amazin’ Graze Cinnamon Roll Almond Nut Butter sounds special and I like that it contains whole, black raisins.
 But, overall it is far too sweet and the cinnamon tastes artificial.

 But you know what?
 Sometimes taste is a matter of personal preference.
-Amazin’ Graze nut butters are keto friendly, high in fibre and trans fat free.
+Amazin’ Graze nut butters are keto-friendly, high in fiber, and trans fat-free.
 So it can’t be that bad for ya!
-Below is the calorie, salt and sugar breakdown.
 Check out their website for prices and latest deals.
 They usually offer discounts on bulk purchases.